Home | Sitemap | Contact Us

 Chief Mike Boaz

 Officer Boaz is a native of Paris, Texas and a graduate from Paris High School and Commerce Department of Public Safety with instruction in Law Enforcement and Criminal Justice.
 His career in Law Enforcement began as a Delta County Jailer/911 Dispatcher in 1989.
 He joined the Lamar County Sheriff's Department as a Field Deputy in 1990 where he worked in civil process, investigations and was a intoxilyzer operator.
 He joined the Paris Police Department in 1995 as a 911 Dispatcher and became a Police Officer in 1996.
-Officer Boaz was assigned to North Lamar ISD as a School Resource Officer in February of 2003.
+Patrol Officer Boaz was assigned to North Lamar ISD as a School Resource Officer in February of 2003.
 In July of 2017, Boaz was appointed as Chief of Police to the newly formed North Lamar ISD Police Department.

 Captain Akard currently holds a Master Peace License with the State of Texas and has numerous certifications such as Homicide Investigations, Advanced Accident Reconstruction, Intoxilyzer Operator.
 Captain Akard has 23 years in law enforcement.